6 Common Mistakes Students make in MCCQE1 Exam

-Time management: You can’t just “go with the flow” and hope that you have enough time and energy left over for studying after spending time with friends.
+You can’t just “go with the flow” and hope that you have enough time and energy left over for studying after spending time with friends.
 Prepare a study schedule that will give you enough time to complete your assignment.
 When you have only a limited time to study, make the most of your limited study time by reading as much as possible.

-Motivation: it is one of the most effective ways to combat procrastination.
+It is one of the most effective ways to combat procrastination.
 Staying motivated helps you to follow your study plan and increase your productivity during the day.

-Avoid temptations: Reduce temptations if you can’t resist them.
+Reduce temptations if you can’t resist them.
 You need to consider studying in a library if you get distracted by the possibility of talking to your spouse, roommate, or family members because you study at home.

 Questions answered wrong should not be taken lightly; these are the weak area that needs to strengthen and need your immediate attention.
 Investigate by reviewing the explanation of the wrong answered questions and try to figure out whether it was the knowledge (something you did not know) or you were speeding (did not pay attention).
 Procrastinating when it comes to learning new content never had a good ending in the academic world.

 The core of time management is planning ahead of time and then sticking to your plan.
 To establish the best study habits, organize both your space and your time.
 Learning how to remain on track, avoid distractions from people and technology, and minimize procrastination will bring success.
 In contrast, attitude is the most important factor determining success in preparing for the MCCCQE1 exam.
 Maintaining a good attitude and surrounding yourself with positive individuals can help you stay motivated to do the activities that will help you succeed in the exam.